jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 ```
 if (total_reserved + ${numberOfRoomsToReserve}) <= 110% * total_inventory
 ```
+If the condition returns True for all entires, it means there are enough rooms for each date within the date range.

 Now let's do some estimation about the storage volume.
  * We have 5000 hotels.